Our launch event was on Thursday, October 18th 2012 @ Experimedia, The State Library of Victoria.

 Hamish Curry is the Education & Onsite Learning Manager, Learning Services at the State Library of Victoria and previously at the Melbourne City Campus Coordinator at Eltham College of Education.
 He has been a great support in creating this Well School event and launching the idea of libraries as spaces to support wellness education.

-Eva Migdal is founder of the Well School and lecturer in Wellness Coaching at RMIT University.
+Eva Migdal is co-founder of the Well School.
+She is lecturer & Course Coordinator of Wellness Coaching at RMIT University & health coach for Diabetes Victoria.
 Eva began developing the Well School whilst a fellow at the School of Social Entrepreneurs in 2011.
-She is passionate about developing teachers wellness through wellness literacy, coaching and peer to peer principles and systems in schools.
-Her work in industry as a workplace wellness consultant, and in schools as a virtues project facilitator and health & wellness coach have inspired this vision.
-She has degrees in Physiotherapy, Media, Education and a Masters in Environmental Science.
+She is passionate about developing wellness literacy, peer coaching and in systems that need it.
+Her work in industry as a workplace wellness consultant, and in schools as a sustainability, values educator and virtues project facilitator have inspired this vision.
+She has degrees in Physiotherapy, Media, Education and a Masters in Environmental Science